lguerdan/SETripPlanning/cuisine/DinnerPlans.md

 <p><a href="https://www.meatandbread.com/menu-1/">Menu</a></p>
 <p><a href="https://www.tripadvisor.com/Restaurant_Review-g154943-d1929373-Reviews-Meat_Bread-Vancouver_British_Columbia.html">TripAdvisor Link</a></p>
 <p>
-This is a nice cheap quick meal we can get as we have already spent an overwhelming about of money on this trip.
-We can plan on getting there around 3pm and having a quick lunch and then get on with our day again.
+This is a nice cheap quick meal we can get after skiing early in the morning.
+We can plan on getting there around 3pm and having a quick lunch and then get back to skiing right after for the rest of our day.
 </p>